-- Create unique graphic designs that communicate ideas to others. - Understand the design process from sketching to final presentation.
+- Create unique graphic designs that communicate ideas to others. - 2.
+Demonstrate an iterative design process.

 Requirements for the Arts Graphic Communication certificate of achievement may be met by completing 24 units of required courses with a grade of "C" or better.